 - Explain why any controls have been omitted.

-Every control should have its own entry, and in cases where the control has been selected, the SoA should link to relevant documentation about its implementation.
+Every control should have its own entry.
+In cases where the control has been selected, the SoA should link to relevant documentation about its implementation.

 7. Review, monitor and audit

-You will need to repeat the assessment process annually to make sure you’ve accounted for changes in how your organisation operates and the changing threat environment.
+You will need to repeat the assessment process annually to ensure you’ve accounted for changes in how your organisation operates and the changing threat environment.

-You should also use the opportunity to look for ways in which your ISMS can be improved.
+You should also use the opportunity to look for ways your ISMS can be improved.
 This might involve using a different control to address a risk or switching to a different risk treatment option altogether.

 Learn more about risk assessments